John Wardlaw Paxton

-John Wardlaw Paxton (December 13, 1866 – December 21, 1934) was an American Presbyterian missionary and doctor in China, recognized for his role in providing medical care and education during a time of political and social upheaval in the country.
-Supported by his hometown congregation in Danville, Virginia, Paxton embarked on his mission in 1892, committing over 30 years to the Chinese community despite challenges like the Boxer Rebellion and increasing anti-foreign sentiment.
-His work underscored the influence of Western medicine on missionary outreach in East Asia, leaving a legacy in both China and his American community.
+John Wardlaw Paxton (December 13, 1866 – December 21, 1934) was an American Presbyterian missionary and doctor in China, known for providing medical care and education.
+Supported by his community in Danville, Virginia, Paxton's mission started in 1892 and lasted over thirty years.
+He worked through the Boxer Rebellion when the country experienced increasing anti-foreign sentiment.
+His work incorporated Western medicine in his missionary outreach in East Asia.

 Early life

-John Wardlaw Paxton was born on December 13, 1866, in Danville, Virginia, to William Coalter Paxton and Harriet Ware Paxton.
-PAxton's grandfather, John W. Paxton, was one of the towns 12 founders and a prominent silversmith.
-Growing up in a family known for civic engagement and religious commitment, Paxton was exposed early on to principles of community service and leadership.
+Paxton was born on December 13, 1866, in Danville, Virginia, to William Coalter Paxton and Harriet Ware Paxton.
+Paxton's grandfather, John W. Paxton, was one of the town's founders and a silversmith.
+His family fostered an atmosphere of civic engagement and religious commitment.

 Education

-He attended private schools in Danville.
-He studied at Union Theological Seminary in Richmond, Virginia in 1899-1900 but never received any college degree.
+He studied at the Union Theological Seminary in Richmond, Virginia from 1899-1900.
+He did not receive a degree.

-His theological education laid the groundwork for a life that blended religious conviction with practical service, a combination that would define his approach to missionary work.

 Marriage and Family

-In 1898, Paxton married Una Edith Hall in China.
-Hall was a missionary from Illinois, who shared his dedication to service in China.
-The marriage produced two children, John Hall Paxton and by adoption, Virginia Ware Paxton.
-Both grew up amidst their parents' mission work and contributed to their own communities as adults.
+In 1898 Paxton married Una Edith Hall in China.
+Hall was part of a mission from Illinois, who shared his dedication to service.
+They had two children, John Hall Paxton and, by adoption, Virginia Ware Paxton.